opendocsg/slw-judgments-backfill/2012_SGHC_136/report.md

 _Contract_ – _Contractual terms_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 84 of 2012 was allowed by the Court of Appeal on 25 March 2013.
-See [2013] SGCA 27.]
+See <span class="citation">[2013] SGCA 27</span>.]

 29 June 2012 Judgment reserved.